microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 Applying HLSL semantic annotations to objects of type vk::BufferPointer is disallowed.

+### Buffer Pointers and Aliasing

+By default, buffer pointers are assumed to be restrict pointers as defined by the C99 standard.

+An attribute vk::aliased_pointer can be attached to a variable, function parameter or a block member of buffer pointer type.
+It is assumed that the pointee of an object with this attribute can overlap with the pointee of any other object with this attribute.

+### Buffer Pointers and Address Space

+All buffer pointers are presumed to point into the host memory address space.
+No new address space attributes are proposed.

 ### Buffer Pointer Availability

 The following can be used at pre-processor time to determine if the current compiler supports vk::BufferPointer: __has_feature(hlsl_vk_buffer_pointer).